Spideyspidery/quarryconstruct.qc/README.md

 # Quarry Construct Documentation
 <img src="https://mineimatorhostingssupload.mineimatormatics.repl.co/GrDeZ.png" alt="Logo">
-Note: This file would be deleted as soon as the [main website is completed](https://spideyspidery.github.io/quarryconstruct.qc/).
+Note: This file would be deleted as soon as the main website is completed (https://spideyspidery.github.io/quarryconstruct.qc/).

 ------------------------------------------------------------------
 ## About